cenidetiot/OCB.jsLibrary/README.md

 .then((result) => console.log(result))
 .catch((err) => console.log(err))
 ```
-###  Update the JSON Object of a atttribute of the entity.
+###  Update the JSON Object of an atttribute of the entity.
 ```
 cb.updateJSONAttrEntity('idEntity', 'nameAttribute', {JSON OBJECT}) .then((result) => console.log(result))